Yes. Yassss. Yup! But how exactly can you say yes in Tagalog language?

-In order to establish a more meaningful connection with the Filipino natives, using a dedicated app for learning Tagalog proves to be one of the best methods in learning basic vocabulary words and sentence structures.
+In order to establish a more meaningful connection with the Filipino natives, using a dedicated app for learning Tagalog proves to be one of the best methods for learning basic vocabulary words and sentence structures.

 With your newfound vocabulary in expressing yes in Tagalog, you are one step closer to achieving full Tagalog fluency!
 Remember that the key to learning a language is time, continuous practice, and consistency.
-With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling App.
+With that being said, if you want to further master the language and make meaningful connections with the Filipino people, be sure to check out the Ling app.